J.D. Kleinke

 J.D.
-Kleinke (born 1962) is an author and health care industry leader.
-He has written extensively about the economics, politics, and culture of the US health care system, including two books on the U.S. health care system, Bleeding Edge (1998) and Oxymorons (2001) and the medical novel Catching Babies (2011), which is currently in development as a TV series.
-He has also published two novels about the relationship between landscape, adventure sports, and spirituality in the American West, Dudeville (2017) and That Golden Shore (2021).
-His work has appeared in The New York Times, The Wall Street Journal, Barron’s, Forbes, Freeskiier, The Surfers Journal, Acoustic Guitar, Health Affairs, JAMA, and other publications.
+Kleinke (born 1962) is a health care industry pioneer.
+He has written extensively about the economics, politics, and culture of the US health care system, including Bleeding Edge (1998) and Oxymorons (2001) and the medical novel Catching Babies (2011).
+His work has appeared in The New York Times, The Wall Street Journal, Barron’s, Forbes, Health Affairs, JAMA, and other publications.

-During his health career, he has been involved in the formation, management, and governance of numerous health care information organizations, including Health Grades, Truven Health Analytics, RIMS/Trizetto, Omnimedix Institute, Mount Tabor, and Context Matters.
+During his health career, Kleinke has been involved in the formation, management, and governance of numerous health care information organizations, including Health Grades, Truven Health Analytics, RIMS/Trizetto, Omnimedix Institute, Mount Tabor, and Context Matters.
 He remains active as a mentor to health care technology start-ups and growth companies, including Wildflower Health and Omada Health.

 Over the course of his career, Kleinke has written extensively about the economics, politics, and culture of the US health care system.
 Since the early 1990s, he was outspoken on the real impact of changes to the system (e.g., managed care, Obamacare, physician payment incentives, computerization), and the effects of such changes on patient care, clinician professional development, health care organization strategy, and the public health.
 He has served as a Resident Scholar of the American Enterprise Institute, member of the Editorial Board of Health Affairs, and frequent contributor to The Wall Street Journal and The Huffington Post.